FAQ

 -

 Yes, because many functions of HDDRUTIL only require SCSI Driver or XHDI support.
-Any driver that provides a correct implementation of these open software interfaces is fine for running HDDRUTIL.
-This is the case for any type of hardware interface.
+Any driver that provides a correct implementation of these software interfaces is fine for running HDDRUTIL.
+This is the case for any type of hardware interface, e.g. also for USB.